varabyte/kobweb/README.md

 general, you should create two run configurations: one for `kobwebStart -t` and one for `kobwebStop`.
 To do this, start from [these instructions](https://www.jetbrains.com/help/idea/run-debug-gradle.html).

+*ASIDE: If you ever want to export your site via Gradle, it's a bit more complicated but the command is<br>
+`kobwebExport -PkobwebReuseServer=false -PkobwebEnv=DEV -PkobwebRunLayout=KOBWEB -PkobwebBuildTarget=RELEASE`.
+If you
+want to export a static layout, also add `-PkobwebExportLayout=STATIC`.*

 ## Running examples

 Kobweb will provide a growing collection of samples for you to learn from.
 To see what's available, run: